annefou/jupyter_dashboards/_episodes/03-interactive.md

 Make sure you replace with a valid `client_id`.
 For more information on how to create requests see the documentation [here](https://frost.met.no/concepts#getting_started).

+Let's download data from all stations located iwthin a polygon (longitude latitude, ...):

 ~~~
 import folium
 import requests

+# Update it to your own client_id
 client_id = '11111111-1111-1111-1111-111111111111'

 types='SensorSystem'